ibakhat-F-101/IlyasMasterThesis/janus-main/reporting/project_management/Rules-for-Janus-project.md

 ## Delivering workpackages/projects
+- Continuous delivery and testing (at all times by all group members)
 - Takes time -> needs to be planned, scheduled, resources allocated, ...
 - Has many components (documentation, code, applied community conference white paper, applied community conference white paper's slides, recorded demos, hands one workshops, handover sessions, ...) which have to be "usability tested" i.e. handover.
 You should actively demonstrate that someone with no knowledge of the project, joining on that day, would be able to easily appropriate, run, continue and built upon it.
 Because that is the objective to reach.
 Anything less than that is useless.
 - Is essential (no delivery = ... no value delivered = no value)
 - During final delivery: everyone in the research group should have understood (any tangible deliverable: thesis, documentation, videos, etc.) and be able to safely replicate your results (workshop): "Yes but it works on my machine" = "It works on my stomach, I ate your pizza, I didn't deliver it" = no delivery = 0/20 as a grade
+- P.D.C.A. everything: Write issues (DONE, DOING, TODO): imagine (draft), analysis, design, implement, check, revise, ...
+- Module / Self-contained should be made standalone for reusability
+- Continuous integration to KMS and refactoring

 ## Coding style
 - Default & Python: https://peps.python.org/pep-0008/